clipperhouse/decker/README.md

 A Chrome extension that pretties up Twitter.

 - Widens the content area, removes right and left columns, including things like “Trends” and “Who to follow”.
-- Resolves (i.e. removes) t.co links for twitter.com, so not redirects.
+- Resolves (i.e. removes) t.co links for twitter.com, avoiding redirects.
 - Hides Moments

 This is for me!
 Feel free to use it but caveat emptor.